This post may contain affiliate links. Read my full disclosure policy.

-Furikake is great to have on hand….and can be sprinkled on everything from popcorn, to avocado toast, to hard boiled eggs, or on rice for a nice twist.
+Furikake is great to have on hand….and can be sprinkled on everything from popcorn, to avocado toast, to hard-boiled eggs, or on rice for a nice twist.
 It’s great in miso soup.
 This is the brand I prefer from the Asian Market, containing no MSG, but it’s also very simple to make your own Furikake spice blend.

-- 1 lb thinly sliced Brussel Sprouts
+- 1 lb thinly sliced Brussel Sprouts ( or sub cabbage)

 - ½ an onion (white, yellow or sweet) thinly sliced

-- 1 ½ T olive or vegetable oil
+- 1–2 tablespoon olive oil or cocout oil

 - ¼ tsp kosher salt, plus more to taste